SevenTV/helm-manager/README.md

 ## Requirements

-You need to have the `helm` cli tool installed and on the executable must be on the path.
+You need to have the `helm` and `kubectl` cli tools installed and on the executable must be on the path.

 ## Building